 The rise of the consumer tablet is even giving the ruggedized tablet a run for its money.
 Traditional consumers of ruggedized computers such as police and parking enforcement agencies are now looking to lighter, more affordable alternatives to assist in daily activities frequently involving eCitation issuance and ANPR(automated number plate recognition) parking or traffic enforcement.
 This trend suggests that not only is the commoditized desktop PC on the decline but laptops, traditionally found in enforcement vehicles, are too.
 Even Microsoft, whose had a long history of tablet failures is back with the Surface providing the option to have a ‘full Windows experience’ in the form of Windows 8, touting a tablet friendly GUI, to tap into the raging tablet market.
 This has also had the effect of turning Microsoft’s OEM’s into competitors, ruffling more than a few feathers.
 With all of the broom-ha-ha surrounding tablets computing, how does one go about choosing the best tablet for a professional operation?

 Going the way of the Tablet?
 A few things to look out for when evaluating the right one for your parking enforcement operation…

-There are a slough of tablets today many of which have not come close to touching the well-rounded iPad, but this is slowly changing as more quality tablets enter the market.
-While consumer smartphones and tablets in 7″ and 10″ configurations make inroads into traditionally industrial sectors, there are still some drawbacks.
+There are a slough of tablets today, many of which have not come close to touching the well-rounded iPad.
+However, this is slowly changing as more quality tablets enter the market.
+While consumer smartphones and tablets in 7″ and 10″ configurations make inroads into traditionally industrial sectors, there are still some drawbacks, which you can see in our comparison of smart devices below.
 In our next article we will look at how far industrial tablets have come along on its journey to catch up to the consumer tablet.